$219M Seattle library levy that would kill overdue fines is heading toward approval

-A new Seattle library levy is easily heading toward approval, scoring 73% of the vote in early returns Tuesday.
+A new Seattle library levy is easily heading toward approval, scoring 73% of the vote in returns Tuesday.

 Mayor Jenny Durkan called the vote “a victory for young people, students, families and lifelong learners.”